ringcentral/ringcentral-api-docs/docs/ai/ringsenseforsales.md

 ### RingSense for Sales event notification

-You can get notified when a new voice call recording analysis is completed via [RingCentral push notification  service](https://developers.ringcentral.com/guide/notifications).
+You can get notified when a new voice call recording analysis is completed via [RingCentral push notification  service](../notifications/index.md).
 The RingSense for Sales data is included in the event payload together with the event metadata.

-To get RingSense for Sales event notification for voice call recordings, subscribe for this event:
+To get RingSense for Sales event notification for voice call recordings, [subscribe for this event](../notifications/event-filters/ringsenseforsales.md).

-`/ai/ringsense/v1/public/accounts/~/domains/pbx/insights`

 Remember, the notification events are triggered only if a voice call was recorded by users who hold a RingSense for Sales license.